8 fun employee engagement tips (on-premise staff)

 Older people might have more concerns.
 Or employees with auto-immune disorders that they may – or may not – have disclosed to HR or their manager.

 Perhaps their husband lost their job.
-And they worry over income.
+And they worry about income.

 Safety concerns are obviously a big chunk.
-We’re not gonna get into that here, just make sure that you comply with your country’s health and safety laws and WHO recommendations.
+We’re not gonna get into that here.
+Just make sure you follow your region’s health and safety laws and WHO recommendations.

 4. Business transparency?
 Oh yes